pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 ### Klop

 Everyone plays on their own.
 The goal is to take no tricks or as few card-points as possible.
-After the auction, the stock is set aside unused.
-After each of the first six tricks, the player who won the trick takes the top card off the stock and adds it to their trick pile.
+After the auction, the talon is set aside unused.
+After each of the first six tricks, the player who won the trick takes the top card off the talon and adds it to their trick pile.

 ### Three, Two, One

-The declarer exchanges 3, 2, or 1 cards with the stock, and calls for a partner by naming a king.
+The declarer exchanges 3, 2, or 1 cards with the talon, and calls for a partner by naming a king.
 Their goal is to take at least 36 card-points.

 ### Solo Three, Solo Two, Solo One

-The declarer exchanges 3, 2, or 1 cards with the stock, and plays alone against the others.
+The declarer exchanges 3, 2, or 1 cards with the talon, and plays alone against the others.
 Their goal is to take at least 36 card-points.

 ### Beggar

-The stock is set aside unused.
+The talon is set aside unused.
 The declarer plays alone, attempting to not take any tricks.
 The declarer leads the first trick.

 ### Solo Without

-The declarer does not exchange with the stock and does not call for a partner.
+The declarer does not exchange with the talon and does not call for a partner.
 Their goal is to take at least 36 card-points.

 ### Color Valat